poorao/Machine-Learning-Glossary/README.md

-# Machine-Learning-Glossary
+# Machine Learning Glossary
-An Alexa skill consisting of a glossary of Machine Learning terms
+Alexa skill consisting of a glossary of Machine Learning terms